matfro/Webstore/README.md

   2. user: supervisor, password: supervisor
   3. user: user, password: user

-Feel free to use them to see how webstore is working as different users with different authorities log in.
+Feel free to use them to see how webstore works as different users with different authorities log in.